DyHealthNet/gnext_nf_pipeline/README.md

-# Nextflow Pipeline for Preprocessing GWAS Summary Statistics Files and Generating Files for the DyHealthNetLight Platform
+# Nextflow Preprocessing Pipeline for DyHealthNet Light Platform

 Data preprocessing for the DyHealthNet Light platform is performed through a Nextflow-based pipeline that enables seamless deployment across different computing environments and automatically ensures scalability for large collections of GWAS summary statistics.